Harald-U/workshop-openshift-on-ibm-cloud/7-source-to-image.md

 $ oc start-build --from-dir . authors-s2i
 ```

-After a couple of seconds you can see the successful build in the OpenShift Web Console.
+After a moment you can see the successful build in the OpenShift Web Console.

 <kbd><img src="images/lab-7-step-8.png" /></kbd>